OCA/purchase-workflow/purchase_product_weight/readme/CONFIGURE.rst

-Create a product of type consumable of product with:
+Create a product of type consumable or product with:

 * a value in field 'weight';
 * set True to field 'compute_price_on_weight';
 * add a Seller with a price.

-Then create a purchase order with the product created, unit price will be computed with: seller price * product weight.
+Then create a purchase order with the product created, unit price will be computed with: 'seller price' * 'product weight'.

 As weight can variate, a computed field 'total weight' will be added to purchase order line, and if this value is changed the unit price will be